sbabic/swupdate/doc/source/handlers.rst

 It is quite difficult to foresee all possible installation cases.
-Instead of trying to find all use cases, swupdate let the developer free to add his own installer (that is, a new **handler**), that must be responsibleto install an image of a certain type.
+Instead of trying to find all use cases, swupdate let the developer free to add his own installer (that is, a new **handler**), that must be responsible to install an image of a certain type.
 An image is marked to be of a defined type to be installed with a specific handler.

-The parser make the connection between 'image type' nad 'handler'.
+The parser make the connection between 'image type' and 'handler'.
 It fills a table containing the list of images to be installed with the required handler to execute the installation.
 Each image can have a different installer.